ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/server/server_step_8.md

 Currently changes to todos are not persisted in the repository.
 A todo should be persisted when either it's `title` or `completed` property changes.

-Again, we can use a `*` in the pattern to register the change listener for all todos.
+We can change the previous pattern to include changes to the title as well.
 Unlike before we will also need a `Ref` to the todo that has changed.
 Otherwise we would not know which todo to persist.